albertosantini/node-rio/README.markdown

 It enables debugging mode, printing the packet and logging messages on client side.

-You may start also a Rserve instance in debugging mode with following commands:
+You may start also a Rserve instance in debugging mode with following commands (on Windows box with Git Bash Shell):

 ```
 export R_PATH=/c/My/Programs/R